How to remove a computer CPU fan

 If the connector is accessible, do not pull the wire by the cable.
 Instead, disconnect the cable by pulling on the connector end.
 Pulling on the wires may loosen them from the connector.

 After the fan wire is disconnected from the computer, locate the clip holding the fan to the processor.
 The picture shows an example of how this clip may look.
 In this example, inserting a screwdriver into the small hole and gently pressing down and away from the processor will unlatch the heat sink.

 With some computers, the fan may also be screwed into the heat sink.
 If you see screws on the heat sink and you only want to remove the fan, unscrew any screws and disconnect the fan instead of unlatching the heat sink.

 After the clip holding the heat sink in place is unlatched, the heat sink can be pulled away from the processor.

-Do not pull hard, the heat sink should be able to be removed with very little upward force.
-In some situations, the thermal compound or thermal pad which facilitates transference of processor heat to the sink may make it difficult to remove the heat sink from the processor.
+Do not pull hard; the heat sink should be able to be removed with a little upward force.
+In some situations, the thermal compound or thermal pad that facilitates transference of processor heat to the sink may make it difficult to remove the heat sink.
 You can often overcome this by gently twisting the heat sink while pulling up.